puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/updating-installation-parameters/readme.md

 To update node installation parameters it is possible to use a PUT request with updated request body that is copied from the GET request from the previous section.
 It is also possible to update single parameter with direct PUT call to specific parameter.

+If the password parameter is set to be encrypted, changing it will encrypt the input value.

 **CLI node**